JayAlwaysCodes/JayAlwaysCodes/README.md

 ### Hi there 👋

-Hi There, My Name is Johnson, But you can call me Jay_Always_Codes JayAlwaysCodes is excited in contributing in projects that is aimed towards advancement of technology
+Hi There, My Name is Johnson, But you can call me Jay_Always_Codes.

+JayAlwaysCodes is excited in contributing in projects that is aimed towards advancement of technology